foreveratom/8-bit-computer-ram-programmer/README.md

 ##### Tip

-While testing your module with LEDs (of course you do, right?), make sure you put a proper resistance from the LED to ground (I use 420 Ohm resistors).
+While testing your module with LEDs (of course you do, right?), make sure you put a proper resistor from the LED to ground (I use 420 Ohms resistors).
 The output of ESP8266 is enough to fry most of the LEDs or make you see stars for a while if you stare at them for too long.

 ##### About using HC vs LS 74xxx